Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

     "kali magic symbols",
 ]
 ```

-## Code: Search Terms
-Before searching, the script checks the image output directory to determine if images have already been gathered for a particular search term.
+Before searching, the script checks the image output directory to determine if images have already been gathered for a particular term.
 If it has, the script will exclude the term from the search.
-This is part of my "be cool" policy.
-We don't need to be downloading a bunch of images twice, just because the first time didn't complete.
+This is part of my "be cool" code.
+We don't need to be downloading a bunch of images twice.

 The code below grabs all the directories in our output path, then reconstructs the search term from the directory name (i.e., it replaces the "_"s with " "s.)
 ```python